 - The nation's Slow the Spread campaign continues through April 30.
-CDC recommends that everyone use a cloth face covering in community settings to help reduce the spread of COVID-19. - CDC continues to encourage use of personal protective equipment optimization strategies for healthcare providers to optimize resources, deal with limited resources, and make contingency plans or alternative strategies when supplies are limited. - On April 8, CDC issued additional guidance to help ensure critical infrastructure workers can perform their jobs safely after potential exposure to the virus. - On April 3, CDC launched COVIDView, a weekly report that summarizes and interprets key indicators from a number of existing surveillance systems. - On March 28, the Centers for Medicare and Medicaid Services sent a letter to the nation's hospitals requesting they report data to HHS, CDC, and the CDC's National Healthcare Safety Network (NHSN) COVID-19 Patient Impact and Hospital Capacity Module. - On March 17, CDC issued a Level 3 Travel Health Notice for cruise ship travel.
+CDC recommends that everyone use a cloth face covering in community settings to help reduce the spread of COVID-19. - CDC continues to encourage use of personal protective equipment optimization strategies for healthcare providers to optimize resources, deal with limited resources, and make contingency plans or alternative strategies when supplies are limited. - On April 26, CDC and the Occupational Safety and Health Administration (OSHA) released targeted guidance to help meat and poultry processing facilities implement infection control practices to reduce the risk of transmission and illness from COVID-19 in these facilities. - On April 8, CDC issued additional guidance to help ensure critical infrastructure workers can perform their jobs safely after potential exposure to the virus. - On April 3, CDC launched COVIDView, a weekly report that summarizes and interprets key indicators from a number of existing surveillance systems. - On March 28, the Centers for Medicare and Medicaid Services sent a letter to the nation's hospitals requesting they report data to HHS, CDC, and the CDC's National Healthcare Safety Network (NHSN) COVID-19 Patient Impact and Hospital Capacity Module. - On March 17, CDC issued a Level 3 Travel Health Notice for cruise ship travel.
 CDC recommends that all people defer travel on cruise ships, including river cruises, worldwide.